Date of Award

 The main purpose of the study was to understand how technology-based teaching methods affect student's overall final grade performance in an aviation course, at a Florida university.
 In the study, the final grade averages of the traditional-based teaching methods course were analyzed between the technology-based teaching methods course.
 In the spring 2004 (technology-based) the students' perceptions of technology-based teaching methods were correlated with their final grades, and a correlation analysis was run between the students' final grade and their total flight time experience as measured in flight hours.
 The results of the statistical tests did not yield a statistic at the .05 alpha level or higher.
 However, perception survey question #5 did yield a .042 alpha level.
 The researcher concludes that technology-based teaching methods may not always improve a students' performance in the class but, it will not hurt a students' performance.
 The researcher also concludes that if a student perceives technology useful in learning school subjects, then that student will perform better in the specific aviation class than another student who does not believe technology is useful in learning school subjects.
 However, students' perceptions of technology need to be investigated further.
 The researcher is compelled to recommend that a qualitative and quantitative research study should be conducted to better understand the coursework performance of aviation students' before and after they become C.F.1.s in a collegiate aeronautics program.

-Yates, Robert Rhett Coleman, "Analyzing Traditional-based Teaching Methods Versus Technology-based Teaching Methods in Collegiate Aviation Classrooms" (2004).
-Student Theses, Dissertations and Projects.
+Yates, Robert Rhett Coleman, "Analyzing Traditional-Based Teaching Methods Versus Technology-based Teaching Methods in Collegiate Aviation Classrooms" (2004).
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 95.